-If any employees are made aware of an incident involving the consensual or non-consensual sharing of nude or semi-nude images/videos, including pseudo-images, which are computer-generated images that otherwise appear to be a photograph or video (also known as 'sexting' or 'youth produced sexual imagery'), it must reported to the DSL immediately.

-Employees must not:

-- View, copy, print, share, store or save the imagery, or ask a child to share or download it (if it is already viewed the imagery by accident, this must be reported to the DSL) - · Delete the imagery or ask the child to delete it - Ask the child(ren) who are involved in the incident to disclose information regarding the imagery (this is the DSL's responsibility) - Share information about the incident with other employees, the child(ren) it involves or their, or other, parents and/or carers - Say or do anything to blame or shame any young people involved
+- If any member of staff are made aware of an incident involving the consensual or non-consensual sharing of nude or semi-nude images/videos, including pseudo-images, which are computer-generated images that otherwise appear to be a photograph or video (also known as 'sexting' or 'youth produced sexual imagery'), it must reported to the DSL immediately. - Staff should reassure children that they will receive support and help from the DSL. - Staff should not: - View, copy, print, share, store or save the imagery, or ask a child to share or download it (if it is already viewed the imagery by accident, this must be reported to the DSL) - Delete the imagery or ask the child to delete it - Ask the child/ren who are involved in the incident to disclose information regarding the imagery (this is the DSL's responsibility) - Share information about the incident with other members of staff, the child/ren it involves or their, or other, parents and/or carers - Say or do anything to blame or shame any young people involved